 Burns are some of the most painful of all bodily injuries.
 The can take weeks or even months to fully heal, and they leave behind significant scarring, disfigurement, and disability.
 Burns are also prone to infection and typically require more hospital time than most injuries.
 Medical bills and lost wages can amount to hundreds of thousands of dollars – not to mention the significant physical pain and emotional suffering burn survivors experience.

 At the Law Offices of David I. Fuchs, we’re passionate about helping Fort Lauderdale burn victims.
 We know that most burns are preventable and arise out of someone else’s negligence.
-Our team can investigate a bad burn, identify why it happened, and pursue compensation from the at-fault party or parties.
+Our team of Fort Lauderdale burns injury lawyers can investigate a bad burn, identify why it happened, and pursue compensation from the at-fault party or parties.
 We can do everything it takes to secure fair recovery for such an injury.
 If you or a loved one suffered a burn, let us help you.